Those Crisp Winter🌬️Vibes

 Flower

-The tonic twilight yawns, casting droplets of dew that radiate like a myriad of radiant garnet.
-Breaches in the clouds spill an invincible iridescence that clarifies and nurses the sear-spotted grounds, healing wounds from the retired scorched days of Summer and the dry afternoons of Autumn.
+The tonic twilight yawns, casting droplets of dew that radiate like a myriad of Jasper.
+Breaches in the clouds spill an invincible iridescence that clarifies and nurses the sear-spotted grounds, healing wounds from the dry afternoons of Autumn and the gelidity mornings of Winter.
 She eventually succumbs, melting into the invincible glow of a horizon renewed.
 As nature things, we inherently form cocoons around these algid days, wrapping the season around us like a childhood blanket.
 Triggered, we lounge and mask in the familiar warmth of nostalgia, soaking up the season’s diffusing aura like a trite kitchen sponge.
 She retreats from the sky a wee bit earlier and rises now a wee bit later with every passing morning.
 Roused with the change, she wakes to the irenic songs and heavyhearted hymns that drown out thwarted apologies: whispers of seasonal remorse echoing an unquenchable thirst for the familiarity, forever pining for that forgotten sense; some though… are fortunate to taste that sweet sense of nostalgia with a ride down rural roads.
 She stretches and spreads her tepid rays that zigzag and seep into the cracks of black-out curtains.
 She casts warm, threadbare-like shapes that creep up bedroom walls, beckoning us to rise and shine.

 Canopies of archaic trees oscillate and kiss the ancient sky.
 Below, cliques of bare naked limbs gyrate to the requiem of nature.
-The sincerity of light stalks the woods edge, precipitating a reflection of scarlet hues.
+The sincerity of light stalks the woods edge, precipitating a reflection of red garnet hues.
 With arms wide open, we welcome the season change as the zephyr’s notes embrace us like an old friend.
 The migrating winds shift and collide, electrifying the mellisonant air, stimulating the deep, weary cells that lie dormant within us.
-The atmosphere’s modifying presence summons an abstruse awakening that cloaks the pomegranate stained sky which cradles the full Wolf Moon.
+The atmosphere’s modifying presence summons an abstruse awakening that cloaks the amethyst stained sky which cradles the full Snow Moon.
 It’s always the time of the season.🎴

 Crescent moon